ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/01-preliminaries.md

     a cookie recipe in a cookbook might be considered sufficiently concrete for instructing a human cook, but not for programming an automated cookie-making factory.
-3. There can be *no ambiguity* as to which step will be performed next.
+3. There must be *no ambiguity* about which step is performed next.
-    Often it is the next step of the algorithm description.
-Selection (e.g., the `if` statement) is normally a part of any language for describing algorithms.
-Selection allows a choice for which step will be performed next, but the selection process is unambiguous at the time when the choice is made.
+    Typically, the next step follows directly from the algorithm’s description.
+    When the algorithm includes selection mechanisms, such as `if`-statements, these allow for alternative execution paths.
+    However, the choice of which path to follow must always be unambiguous at the moment the decision is made.
 4. It must be composed of a *finite* number of steps.
 If the description for the algorithm were made up of an infinite number of steps, we could never hope to write it down, nor implement it as a